-- White Perch hot spots are on the tidal rivers and from the Fort McHenry area to the shallower ends of the Key Bridge in Baltimore Harbor. - Fishing with grass shrimp or peeler crab near docks and piers or casting small spinnerbaits along promising looking underwater structures along shorelines during the morning and evening hours are excellent ways to fish for white perch.

-- Spots are being found off Sandy Point State Park and the mouth of the Magothy River. - o Peeler crab has been an excellent bait, but small spinnerbaits and spin-jigs have also been effective. - Many anglers are asking about the lack of white perch, and we know blue catfish are eating them along with other valuable fish, from examining their stomach contents.
+- White Perch hot spots from the mouth of the Patapsco down to the Bay Bridge, have been holding decent numbers of perch along with a lot of spot and croaker. - o Good white perch fishing this week at Curtis Creek and near Fort Carroll in the Patapsco River. - Other good locations have been oyster bars and shoals in the Upper Bay this summer. - Anglers fishing the waters around Six Foot Knoll, Seven Foot Knoll, and Belvedere Shoal are catching them using bottom rigs tipped with bloodworms and Fishbites. - Also, fishing with grass shrimp or peeler crab near docks and piers or casting small spinnerbaits along promising looking underwater structures along shorelines during the morning and evening hours are excellent ways to fish for white perch. - Spots are being found off Sandy Point State Park and the mouth of the Magothy River. - O Upper Bay hotspots have included Sandy Point, the mouth of the Magothy, and the mouth of the Chester River.
+Peeler crab has been an excellent bait, but small spinnerbaits and spin-jigs have also been effective.